-Sewa International began as a movement in the United Kingdom in 1993 to engage the Indian Diaspora(NRI) worldwide.
+Sewa International began as a movement in 1993 to engage the Indian Diaspora(NRI) worldwide.
 It encouraged these people to remain connected with Indian roots through contribution to humanitarian causes locally and in India, especially in times of natural calamities like floods, earthquakes, cyclones, tsunamis, pandemics etc, which cause large scale distress, and needs huge resources for recovery.
 The movement has spread its wings worldwide to more than 25 countries now.

 In India, Sewa International was established in 1997 as a registered non-profit trust, based on the Indian ethos of ‘Service before Self’ and “World is One Family”.
 Since its inception, Sewa International is relentlessly serving humanity in distress irrespective of caste, creed, color, religion, race or region.